Blog

 Major Works In Progress

-I am currently researching and developing two major non-fiction works:
+I am currently researching and developing two major projects

 I am developing a collection of short stories inspired by fairy-tale and mythology to explore dark themes and the edges of our potential for different ways forward.